cliqz-oss/browser-f/mozilla-release/toolkit/components/telemetry/docs/collection/histograms.rst

 Histograms
 ==========

-If a user has opted into submitting performance data to Mozilla, the Telemetry system will collect various measures of Firefox performance, hardware, usage and customizations and submit it to Mozilla.
+In Firefox, the Telemetry system collects various measures of Firefox performance, hardware, usage and customizations and submits it to Mozilla.
 The Telemetry data collected by a single client can be examined from the integrated ``about:telemetry`` browser page, while the aggregated reports across entire user populations are publicly available at `telemetry.mozilla.org <https://telemetry.mozilla.org>`_.

 .. important::